 Christoffer is a researcher and curator with a focus on human rights, technology, and borders.
-Passionate about experimenting with digital and community-based methodologies, he focuses on questions around migration, security, and digital politics.
+Passionate about experimenting with digital and community-based methodologies, he engages with questions around conflict, security, and digital politics.

 He holds a Master’s degree in International Relations from Humboldt University, Berlin and studied Politics and Arts at New York University and SciencesPo Paris.
 His thesis dealt with human rights implications of biometrics and AI in EU border technology.

 Amnesty International's "Digital Investigations Summit"

 Landecker Fellow Christoffer Horlitz is involved in organizing of the Digital Investigations Summit with Amnesty International in Berlin.

 Landecker Fellow Christoffer Horlitz is part of the Forensic Architecture Team of the Drift-backs in the Aegean Sea project.